Syria after the Uprisings

 Through a sharp reconstruction of the key historical developments, Daher focuses on the reasons behind the transition of a peaceful uprising into a destructive war with multiple regional and international actors.
 He argues that other approaches have so far neglected a global analysis of the conflict’s economic, social and political characteristics.
 He also shows that it is impossible to understand the Syrian uprising without a historical perspective dating back to the seizure of power by Hafez al-Assad in 1970.

 A result of years of research and discussions with activists, students, members of political parties and Syrian academics, this book will be the go-to analysis of Syria for years to come.

-Joseph Daher teaches at Lausanne University, Switzerland.
+Joseph Daher teaches at Lausanne University, Switzerland and is a part time affiliate professor at the European University Institute, Florence (Italy).
 He is the author of Syria after the Uprisings (Pluto, 2019) and Hezbollah: The Political Economy of the Party of God (Pluto, 2016).
 He is the co-editor of Penser l'emancipation (La Dispute, 2013) and founder of the blog Syria Freedom Forever.

 3. The Regime’s Repression

 4. The Failure of the Opposition: The Challenges of Fundamentalism and Sectarianism

 7. War Economy, Reconstruction, and Challenges

 eBook ISBN: 9781786804648